On robustness of Spectral R\'{e}nyi divergence: Introduction

 The primary aim of this paper is to elucidate new properties of this class that shed light on the robustness in the spectral parameter estimation.
 Specifically, we show that (i) the $\gamma$-divergence \cite{FujisawaEguchi2008} between probability densities of the processes leads to the spectral R\'{e}nyi divergence, and (ii) the spectral R\'{e}nyi divergence has a variational representation.
 Inspired by these new results, we explore (iii) an additional robustness property of the minimum spectral R\'{e}nyi divergence estimate.
 The minimum spectral R\'{e}nyi divergence estimate has been shown to be robust against time series outliers in the frequency domain \cite{ZhangTaniguchi1995,Kakizawaetal1998,Hirukawa2005}.
 Expanding on these findings, we show that the optimization path in obtaining the minimum spectral R\'{e}nyi divergence estimate is stable in the presence of time series outliers, a quality that the minimum Itakura--Saito divergence estimator does not have.

 Let us explain the implications of our results.
 The first result bridges spectral and probabilistic divergences, providing an information-theoretic justification of the spectral R\'{e}nyi divergence.
 The second result gives a decomposition of spectral R\'{e}nyi divergence in terms of the Itakura--Saito divergence.
 The first two results contribute to understanding the robustness of the spectral R\'{e}nyi divergence.
 The third result has both theoretical and practical implications.
 Theoretically, it gives a novel connection between robust spectral analysis (c.f., \cite{Maronna2019robust}) and optimization theory.
 Developing robust statistics from an algorithmic or computational perspective has been a recent topic of discussion (c.f., \cite{Diakonikolas_Kane_2023}).
 Our results provide an additional perspective on robust statistics from a computational viewpoint, focusing on the stability of optimization paths.
 Practically, outliers in the frequency domain often emerge due to insufficient detrending \cite{HeydeandDai1996,Iacone2010,McCloskeyandPerron2013}.
 Yet, when using the Itakura–Saito divergence, practitioners should exercise greater caution regarding detrending and other pre-processing steps.
-In comparison, spectral R\'{e}nyi divergences offer more stable estimation results without necessitating specific meticulous pre-processing.
+In comparison, spectral R\'{e}nyi divergences offer more stable estimation results without necessitating elaborate pre-processing.
+This aspect is further supported by an applied study \cite{kano2025spatiotemporal}.